liuncareers-collab/Programming-Projects/README.md

-**#Programming Projects**
+#Programming Projects

-Midterm Project: Equity Portfolio Management
+1. Equity Portfolio Management Project

-  Retrieved historical stock data for top companies Cleaned data
+  - Retrieved historical stock data for top companies
+  - Cleaned data
-  Created functions for investment strategies, and see which one performs the best Exchanged USD to JPY for strategies
+  - Created functions for investment strategies, and see which one performs the best
+  - Exchanged USD to JPY for strategies

 Final Project: Predict Future Sales
   Retrieved historical sales data from https://www.kaggle.com/c/competitive-data-science-predict-future-sales/data